Seeking insight, your correspondent gives the BBC a punt. He’s both impressed and unimpressed by what he discovers.

 Periodically I look around for an interesting car I might want to see in the metal.
 As is usually the case they are never within easy reach of my front door.
 This one, a grey and sad CX is in Copenhagen.

 With every passing year Citroen made the CX less and less desirable.
 Some of it was not their fault.
 The world began its turn against colour in the middle 1980s.
 By 1986 most CXs came in dispiriting shades of grey.
 This one has rumpled and worn nylon upholstery and cruelly dull pale grey plastic everywhere.
-The forms are less pleasant the the first series cars and the quality of the plastic markedly inferior.
+The forms are less pleasant than the first series cars and the quality of the plastic markedly inferior.
 Even if this car was in good condition, it would still be a whole mass of drear.
 Continue reading “Something Rotten in Denmark: 1986 Citroen CX 2.2 TRS Estate”

 Pininfarina is perhaps the world’s best known automotive design consultancy, but now they’re setting their sights higher.
 About 95-metres to be precise.